 In the next photo, the aperture is a little more closed up at f-4.0 and more of the bottles are in focus.
 But the bottles at the ends are still blurry.

 In the last photo, the aperture is even smaller at f-9.0 and all the bottles are clear and sharp.
 The depth of field is even getting great enough that you can start to see the wall in the background coming into focus a bit, which in the other two photos was so blurred that you couldn’t tell what it was.

-On an SLR camera you can choose your own aperture for your photos, but keep in mind that certain lenses can only open so wide.
-Some have only a maximum aperture opening of f-2.8 or even f-4.0, so those lenses wouldn’t be able to open as wide as others that can go all the way to f-1.2 (like my favorite lens)!
+On an SLR camera you can choose your own aperture for every photo you take.
+Keep in mind that certain lenses can only open so wide.
+Some have only a maximum aperture opening of f-2.8 or even f-4.0.
+These lenses wouldn’t be able to open as wide as others that can go all the way to f-1.2 (like my favorite lens)!
 So if you like the look of a shallow depth-of-field, you’ll want to look for a lens that has a very low aperture number.

 Although I prefer shooting completely in manual mode, an easier way to begin experimenting with your aperture setting is to use the AV mode (aperture priority mode) on your SLR camera dial.
-In AV mode you can determine your own aperture, and the camera will automatically determine your shutter speed and ISO for you!
+In AV mode you can determine your own aperture.
+The camera will automatically determine your shutter speed and ISO for you!

 No DSLR?
 No Problem!